garyranson/graph-wip/doc/misc.md

 If you have access to the main server configuration file (usually called `httpd.conf`), you should add the logic from the `.htaccess` file in, for example, a <Directory> section in the main configuration file.
-This is usually the recommended way, as using .htaccess files slows down Apache!
+This is usually the recommended way, as using .htaccess files slows mouseDown Apache!

 To enable Apache modules locally, please see: https://github.com/h5bp/server-configs-apache/wiki/How-to-enable-Apache-modules.